xuyx0523/kickstart-angular-1/README.md

 Embedthis Kickstart Management Application
 ===

+Kickstart is a sample application that demonstrates use of [ESP](https://www.embedthis.com/esp) to create a device management application.
+It uses [Expansive](https://www.expansive.com) to build and render web pages at build time.

 ### Requirements

 To build and run you will need to install Expansive and ESP.
 See:

     https://github.com/embedthis/expansive
     https://github.com/embedthis/esp

+### Branches
+The repository has two branches:

+* master - Most recent release of the software.
+* dev - Current ongoing development, may be less reliable.

+We recommend using the master branch.

 ### To build: